sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 This template is rendered when the switch starts for the first time.

 There should be a map from platform to switch chip model in the template.
 When the template is being rendered, the group of parameters in the `ASIC_TABLE` is chozen by mapping from switch chip model which is mapped from the platform.
-The resultant parameters are saved as `/etc/sonic/asic_config.json` on the switch.
+The resultant parameters are saved as `/etc/sonic/asic_table.json` on the switch.

 After that, when the `Buffer Manager` is starting it loads the json file containing the `ASIC_TABLE` through a CLI option exposes the parameters to `STATE_DB`.

 ***Example***

 The below is an example for Mellanox switches based on Spectrum-1 switch chip.
+(Concrete numbers omitted)

 Example of pre-defined json.j2 file: